-While any of Celgene's options remain available under the 2016 Agreement, subject to specified exceptions, the Company may not directly develop, manufacture or commercialize, outside of the 2016 Agreement, any therapeutic modality in the IO field or the I&I field with specified activity against a metabolic target.
+While any of Celgene's options remain available under the 2016 Agreement, subject to specified exceptions, we may not directly or indirectly develop, manufacture or commercialize, outside of the 2016 Agreement, any therapeutic modality in the IO or I&I field with specified activity against a metabolic target.

-During the term of each co-development and co-commercialization agreement and license agreement, subject to specified exceptions, neither the Company nor Celgene may directly or indirectly develop, manufacture or commercialize outside of such agreement any therapeutic modality in any field with specified activity against the metabolic target that is the focus of the program licensed under such agreement.
+During the term of each co-development and co-commercialization agreement and license agreement, subject to specified exceptions, neither we nor Celgene may directly or indirectly develop, manufacture or commercialize outside of such agreement any therapeutic modality in any field with specified activity against the metabolic target that is the focus of the program licensed under such agreement.

-AG-120 Letter Agreement
+Ivosidenib Letter Agreement

-On May 17, 2016, Agios entered into a letter agreement regarding ivosidenib (AG-120) (the "AG-120 Letter Agreement").
-Under the AG-120 Letter Agreement, the parties have agreed to terminate the 2010 Agreement, effective as of August 15, 2016, as to the program directed to the IDH1 target, for which ivosidenib (AG-120) is the lead development candidate.
-Under the 2010 Agreement, Celgene had held development and commercialization rights to the IDH1 program outside of the United States and Agios held such rights inside the United States.
-As a result of the AG-120 Letter Agreement, the Company will obtain global rights to ivosidenib (AG-120) and the IDH1 program.
-Neither party will have any further financial obligation, including royalties or milestone payments, to the other concerning ivosidenib (AG-120) or the IDH1 program.
-Under the AG-120 Letter Agreement, the parties have also agreed to conduct specified transitional activities in connection with the termination.
-In addition, pursuant to the AG-120 Letter Agreement, the parties are released from their exclusivity obligations under the 2010 Agreement with respect to the IDH1 program.
-The AG-120 Letter Agreement does not affect the AG-881 Agreements, which are directed to both the IDH1 target and the IDH2 target.
+On May 17, 2016, we entered into a letter agreement with Celgene regarding ivosidenib, or the Ivosidenib Letter Agreement.
+Under the Ivosidenib Letter Agreement, the parties agreed to terminate the 2010 Agreement, effective as of August 15, 2016, as to the program directed to the IDH1 target, for which ivosidenib is the lead development candidate.
+Under the 2010 Agreement, Celgene had held development and commercialization rights to the IDH1 program outside of the United States, and we held such rights inside the United States.
+As a result of the Ivosidenib Letter Agreement, we obtained global rights to ivosidenib and the IDH1 program.
+Neither party will have any further financial obligation, including royalties or milestone payments, to the other concerning ivosidenib or the IDH1 program.
+Under the terms of the Ivosidenib Letter Agreement, the parties also agreed to conduct specified transitional activities in connection with the termination.
+In addition, pursuant to the Ivosidenib Letter Agreement, the parties are released from their exclusivity obligations under the 2010 Agreement with respect to the IDH1 program.
+The Ivosidenib Letter Agreement does not affect the AG-881 Agreements, which are directed to both the IDH1 target and the IDH2 target.